pablocom/HttpFake/README.md

 }
 ```

 In this example, the HTTP GET request to `"/configured-request-by-absolute-path"` is intercepted and a pre-configured response is returned.
+This is done by registering a configured response for the absolute path `/absolute/path`.

 ## Contributing

-We welcome contributions!
-Please submit a pull request with any enhancements, bug fixes, or other contributions.
+HttpFake is an open-source project and we welcome contributions!
+Feel free to submit a pull request with enhancements, bug fixes, or other improvements.

 ## License

 HttpFake is licensed under the MIT License.
+For more information, please refer to the LICENSE file in the repository.